 Electronic ordering of laboratory tests and/or panels in an acute care setting, internally within a laboratory, referral orders placed between laboratories, and laboratory orders outside the US Realm.

-Note that we did not validate whether constraints on components should be loosened to enable implementers to add further profiles to support these use cases.
+Note that this guide did not validate whether constraints on components should be loosened to enable implementers to add further profiles to support these use cases.
 This will be addressed in a future version, including definition of minimal incremental profiles to support these use cases.
-Until such time, implementers are not discouraged from attempting to use this guide but not be able to remain fully conformant.
+Until such time, implementers are not discouraged from attempting to use this guide but should recognize that they may not be able to remain fully conformant.

 Concepts related to: order queues, clearing houses, or other transport-level mechanisms and protocols that may be used to transfer or hold laboratory orders for later retrieval by a laboratory selected to perform the laboratory service.